kili-technology/kili-python-sdk/docs/sdk/tutorials/ner_pre_annotations_openai.md

 from sklearn.metrics import balanced_accuracy_score, f1_score
 ```

-We will use the F1 score and the accuracy score weighted by class.
+We will use the F1 score and the adjusted accuracy score weighted by class.

 ```python